Links on Android Authority may earn us a commission. Learn more.

 If anyone had a good 2020, it has to be Zoom.
 The video conferencing platform became the backbone for plenty of work from home offices and remote learning.
 Universities and elementary schools alike turned to Zoom to help get kids back to learning.
 The platform itself is free, though you’ll face a strict 45-minute time limit for unpaid meetings.

 Microsoft is already the team behind Skype, but it also offers the Teams platform for business-minded users.
-It’s similar to Skype, though it offers expanded support for groups of up to 300 users.
-You can record meetings and share your screen as well, which are features unavailable to Skype users.
+It’s similar to Skype, though it provides expanded support for groups of up to 300 users.
+You can record meetings and share your screen, which are features unavailable to Skype users.

 You can test Teams for yourself in a few Office 365 plans from Microsoft, though there’s also a free version available.
 Microsoft offers a special six-month free trial as part of its pandemic response if you want to try the premium features.